tranebdepriest/Per-Scholas-React-Course-TraneDepriest/README.md

 </details>

 ## 3. Use Flexbox

-Give your page structure with flexbox
 <details>
 <summary>(Click to Expand)</summary>

+Give your page structure with flexbox!

 **IMPORTANT: You may not use CSS frameworks for this assignment.
 Write your own CSS.
 Feel free to find examples of relevant CSS to reference - many are linked to in this README.**